IBIC/neuropointillist/README.md

 Practically, I recommend running using SGE parallelism to give yourself the widest range of opportunities to complete your job using limited resources.
-If you do that, you can use `make` on a multicore machine, you can use any SGE that you like, and you can even copy files to multiple computers and run subsets of the job on different machines.
+If you do that, you can use `make` on a multicore machine, you can use any SGE that you like, and it should be pretty easy to use any other batch scheduler that takes scripts.
+You can even copy files to multiple computers and run subsets of the job on different machines.

 ## Running a model using SGE parallelism